-^{}Note: Each new course proposal must include a short explanation describing how the new course integrates with the assessment process of the department in which the course will be taught.
+\Note: Each new course proposal must include a short explanation describing how the new course integrates with the assessment process of the department in which the course will be taught.

-^{}Updated 8/1/04
+\Updated 8/1/04

-^{}Updated 9/1/05
+\\Updated 9/1/05

 To: Curriculum Committee

 From: Department of Social Sciences and Philosophy

 Date submitted: 19 September 2007

 Request for: Course deletions

 Submitted by: H. Micheal Tarver

-Approved by: Department Head: A. Man Time
+Approved by: Department Head: N. Mr. Tm

 Dean of School:

-Reviewed by: Department Head: A. Man Jam Dean of School:
+Reviewed by: Registrar: Jammyluido

 Vice President:

-The following courses si hould be deleted from the Catalog BUT NOT the Course Inventory:
+The following courses should be deleted from the Catalog BUF NOT the Course Inventory:

-953-Social Philosophy

-POLS 3 433 - United Nations

-POLS 2 421 - Model United Nations Workshop

-POLS 2 131 - Model United Nations Workshop AA

-POLS 3 431 - Model United Nations Workshop 421 - Model United Nations Workshop
+PHIL 4053 Social Philosophy POLS 3433 - United Nations POLS 2421 - Model United Nations Workshop POLS 2431 - Model United Nations Workshop POLS 3421 - Model United Nations Workshop

-The following courses sh ould be deleted from the Catalog AND the Course Inventory:
+The following courses should be deleted from the Catalog AND the Course Inventory:

-POLS 34 POLS 44 HIST 346 43 - Soviet Successor States and East European Politics 03 - Current Issues in Global Politics 63 - Modern European Political Theory
+POLS 3443 - Soviet Successor States and East European Politics POLS 4403 - Current Issues in Global Politics HIST 3463 - Modern European Political Theory